Hoasca in Adolescence

 RESULTS INDICATE BENEFITS

 The results, which were published in the Journal of Psychoactive Drugs (2005), pointed out that teenagers of the UDV showed physical and mental development similar to the comparison group.
 The conclusions also suggested that the ritualistic consumption of Hoasca could have a protective effect against drug abuse during adolescence.
-According to Luiza Alonso, “in terms of difference, groups in the UDV had higher levels of cooperation with household tasks”.
-She further emphasizes that “Something else also draws attention: they have more interaction with their fathers.
+According to Luiza Alonso, “in terms of difference, groups in the UDV had higher levels of cooperation with household chores”.
+She further emphasizes that, “Something else is also noteworthy: they have more interaction with their fathers.
 Even those who don’t live in the same house have a closer relationship with their father.
 The father is not an absent figure”.
-In one of the reports the authors conclusively state: “no evidence of harm caused by ayahuasca was found in teenagers who partake with their families in ceremonial rituals”.
+In one of the reports, the authors conclusively state: “no evidence of harm caused by ayahuasca was found in teenagers who partake with their families in ceremonial rituals”.

-Dartiu Xavier reflects by saying, “I have learned so much during this research, having contact with these teenagers (of the UDV)”.
-He also emphasized that “The entire group of researchers was delighted with them: they were creative, showed outstanding performance in their studies, had an excellent connection with people and were very affectionate”.
+Dartiu Xavier had the following reflection, saying,, “I have learned so much during this research byhaving contact with these teenagers (of the UDV)”.
+He also emphasized that, “The entire group of researchers was delighted with them: they were creative, showed outstanding performance in their studies, had an excellent connection with people and were very affectionate”.

 The physician Glacus de Souza Brito, PhD in Immunology, mestre in the UDV and then Director of the Medical Department of the UDV (DEMEC), reiterates that the objective of the research is not to prove that teenagers in the UDV are better than others, but to show that the Tea is harmless to them.
 Dr. Glacus concluded that, “The real meaning of this study is to simply confirm the word of Mestre Gabriel, that the Tea is truly harmless to the health”.